shakiyam/install-OracleDatabase/install-OracleDatabase11.2/README.md

 Provision
 ---------

-When you run `provision.sh`, the following will work internally.
+When you run `provision.sh`, the following will be performed internally.

 * Install Oracle Preinstallation RPM and unzip
 * Create directories